 What is Kawasaki disease?
 Symptoms, treatments and when to seek help

-The disease can cause blood vessels around her heart to expand if not treated in time and could lead to heart complications
+The disease can cause blood vessels around the heart to expand if not treated in time and could lead to heart complications

 Kawasaki disease is one of the leading causes of heart failure for children under the age of five, and cases have risen dramatically over the past five years.